kzrfaisal/angular-file-uploader/README.md

-Angular file uploader is an Angular 2+ file uploader module with real-time progress bar and Angular Universal Compatibility.
+Angular file uploader is an Angular 2+ file uploader module with Real-Time Progress Bar and Angular Universal Compatibility.

 ###Install
 ```